 Agriculture plays a major role in water pollution due to discharge of agrochemicals and fertilisers, organic matter, drug residues, sediments and saline drainage into water bodies.
-The other main sources of water pollution are human settlements and industries9.
+The other main sources of water pollution are human settlements and industries.

-Principle 07 Water Management
+Water Management